Nilpena edicara national park large

 2. It’s an active research site

-A new 3-year research project has been funded to be undertaken at Nilpena from January next year that will validate computer algorithms that examine fossil evidence and match what has been discovered in Nilpena’s ancient seafloor.
+A research project is currently underway at Nilpena that will validate computer algorithms that examine fossil evidence and match what has been discovered in Nilpena’s ancient seafloor.

 One of several fossil beds that have been unearthed in the hills of Nilpena Ediacara National Park.